Estimated reading time: 5 minutes

 And cruise lines may prohibit pregnant travel once women hit 24 weeks in their pregnancy.

 In either case, check with your healthcare provider.
-And if you are flying pregnant remember to take care of yourself; take standup breaks, drink plenty of water, pack a snack and maybe bring along some compression socks.
+And if you are flying pregnant remember to take care of yourself; take standup breaks (a brief jaunt to the bathroom — or four), drink plenty of water, pack a snack and maybe bring along some compression socks.

 I probably don’t need to mention this but India was a long flight and on the way there, I had a window seat.
 If you fly, request an aisle seat because… you know… your bladder.